maiddaisuki/posix32/README.md

 ### Autotools

-If you want to add dependency on `posix32`, it is recommended to use `PKG_*` Autotools macros from `pkg.m4` to locale and use the library.
+If you want to add dependency on `posix32`, it is recommended to use `PKG_*` Autotools macros from `pkg.m4` to locate and use the library.

 You may also try to transparently use `posix32` with: